How democracy will destroy modern civilisation

 Democracies usefulness has over-reached a tipping point which now makes politics dangerous to humanity.

 Consequences of this political showboating

 The global droughts and subsequent food shortages are merely a page filler for our newspapers at the moment, but the real impact to real people will soon arrive.

-Year on year of drought and agriculture failures will soon begin affects food availability.
+Year after year of drought and agriculture failures will soon begin affects food availability.

 In addition, the rise of far eastern countries and its colossal hunger for energy and resources will leave the world’s already plateauing oil reserves spluttering as our re-election priority governments, attempt to restart the engines of commerce with very little fuel in the tanks.

 The “more of what we know” politics is why the United Kingdom’s two largest political parties look like twins without the same clothing.
-Absolutely nothing between between them except their outer colours, and another four years gone by without any required action.
+Absolutely nothing between them except their outer colours and another four years went by without any required action.

 Basic home heating and transportation cost and even food will gradually become unaffordable to the poor and lower middle classes, causing social unrest across the globe.